What do you get when you combine knowledge, teamwork, and some friendly competition? The Academic Team at SFC.

 What is the Academic Team at SFC?

-Steve Kim, SFC Upper School Bible teacher and Academic Team Coach, likens the Academic Team to Jeopardy.
+Steve Kim, SFC High School Bible teacher and Academic Team Coach, likens the Academic Team to Jeopardy.
 “We compete with other schools on all kinds of academic subjects,” he says.
 “It’s a wide range of everything they’ve learned with questions from math to science, literature, and foreign languages.”

 The team competes against other schools every week from January to March, culminating in playoffs at the end of the season.